olgapombo/olgapombo.github.io/curriculum.md

 ### Journal editor

-•	Founder and editor in chief of [Aion.
+* Founder and editor in chief of [Aion.
 Journal of Philosophy & Science](https://journals.ku.edu/aion), University of Kansas Libraries, USA (2024 – on going)
-•	Founder and editor in chief of [Kairos.
+* *Founder and editor in chief of [Kairos.
 Journal of Philosophy & Science](https://sciendo.com/journal/KJPS), CFCUL/De Gruyter (2010 - 2022)
-•	Co-founder and co-director of the journal **Filosofia**, edited by] the Portuguese Society for Philosophy (SPF) (1985 – 1990).
+* Co-founder and co-director of the journal **Filosofia**, edited by] the Portuguese Society for Philosophy (SPF) (1985 – 1990).

 ### Book series editor